openstack/python-neutronclient/doc/source/devref/client_command_extensions.rst

 ------------------------------

 * hard coded commands are loaded first
-* contributed commands (those in /contrib)
-* external commands (installed in the environment) are loaded last
+* external commands (installed in the environment) are loaded then

 Commands that have the same name will be overwritten by commands that are loaded later.
 To change the execution of a command for your particular